TamimulAhsan/crypter/README.md

 # crypter
-A tool to perform cryptographic tasks written in Python3.
+A tool to perform cryptographic tasks, written in Python3.
 ---------------------------------------------------------

-What can it do?
+What it can do?

   Atbash Cipher,
   Morse Code,